HardlyDifficult/Tutorials/Chapter6.md

 <br>Configure the enemy:

- - Drag the FlyGuy prefab into the scene.
+ - Drag the HoverGuy prefab into the scene.
-   - Rename it "FlyGuy2".
+   - Rename it "HoverGuy2".
    - Remove the **FadeInThenEnable** component.
    - Enable the **WanderWalkController**:
      - Time Before First Wander: 0
    - Change the **RandomClimbController**
      - Odds of going up: .1
      - Odds of going down: .9
-   - Create a new prefab for FlyGuy2 and delete the GameObject.
+   - Create a new prefab for HoverGuy2 and delete the GameObject.
- - Select the Evil Cloud and change the Thing To Spawn to FlyGuy2.
+ - Select the EvilCloud and change the Thing To Spawn to HoverGuy2.

 <br>Create the intro Timeline:

- - Select the Evil Cloud's sprite GameObject and create a new animation  Animations/**CloudLevel2Entrance**.
+ - Select the EvilCloud's sprite GameObject and create a new animation  Animations/**CloudLevel2Entrance**.
    - Record any sequence you'd like.
    - Select Animations/CloudLevel2Entrance and disable looping.
  - Create a 'Timeline' file at Animations/**Level2Entrance**.
- - Select the Evil Cloud's sprite GameObject and change the Playable Director's Playable to Level2Entrance.
+ - Select the EvilCloud's sprite GameObject and change the Playable Director's Playable to Level2Entrance.
  - Open the Timeline Editor window:
-   - Add an Animation Track for the Evil Cloud
+   - Add an Animation Track for the EvilCloud
      - Add an Animation Clip for CloudLevel2Entrance.
      - Update the speed if needed.
    - Add Activation Tracks for the Hammers, Ladders, and LevelController.